 - However, you can use frozen blueberries to make muffins.
 I suggest thawing and draining the blueberries before adding them to the batter.

 Adding a Streusel Topping:

 - You can easily make these sour cream blueberry muffins with a streusel topping.
-Add it before baking!
+Just add the crumb topping before baking!

-- These Apple Muffins have a great struesel oat topping, and these Chocolate Chip Crumb Cake Muffins have a fabulous brown sugar topping.
+- These Apple Muffins have a great streusel oat topping, and these Chocolate Chip Crumb Cake Muffins have a fabulous brown sugar topping.

 Making Without the Sauce: